flutter/website/src/docs/development/data-and-backend/state-mgmt/options.md

 ## Fish-Redux

 Fish Redux is an assembled flutter application framework based on Redux state management.
 It is suitable for building medium and large applications.

-* [Fish-Redux-Library][], by Alibaba
+* [Fish-Redux-Library][] package, by Alibaba
+* [Fish-Redux-Source][], project code
-* [Flutter-Movie][] - Large and complex example on how to develop using Fish Redux
+* [Flutter-Movie][] - Non-trivial example demonstrating how to use Fish Redux, with more than 30 screens, graphql, payment api and media player.

 ## BLoC / Rx